TkTech/chancy/README.md

 ## Key Features

+- Postgres-backed for reliability and familiarity
-- Fully-featured jobs support priorities, retries, timeouts, memory limits, future scheduling, and more.
+- Support for job priorities, retries, timeouts, scheduling, global rate limits, and more
-- Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
-Inspect your jobs with plain old SQL, an HTTP API, or the dashboard.
-- Core is dependency-free except for psycopg3, but plugins can add additional dependencies.
+- Configurable job retention for easy debugging and tracking
+- Minimal dependencies (only psycopg3 required)
-- Optional transactional job queueing - only queue a job if your transaction commits successfully.
+- Optional transactional job queueing
-- asyncio-based worker, can be run in-process with your web server on small projects or as a standalone worker on larger projects.
-- Statically declare your queues or create and manage them on-the-fly, assigning them to workers based on tags.
+- asyncio-based worker for efficient processing
+- Plugins for a dashboard, workflows, and more

 ## Documentation